 TASK FORCE CO-CHAIRS

-As CFO of Tourism Vancouver since 1996, Ted is the senior staff member responsible for the financial management of the organization and serves as a key resource to the President & CEO, the Board and the management team.
-In his capacity, Ted was involved in the project team that negotiated the $90 million agreement with the Provincial government on Tourism Vancouver’s contribution to the convention centre expansion project.
+As CFO of Destination Vancouver since 1996, Ted is the senior staff member responsible for the financial management of the organization and serves as a key resource to the President & CEO, the Board and the management team.
+In his capacity, Ted was involved in the project team that negotiated the $90 million agreement with the Provincial government on Destination Vancouver’s contribution to the convention centre expansion project.

 Hailing from Canada’s east coast, Nancy is a tourism leader who has lived and travelled the world, having settled in the Metro Vancouver area for over 15 years.
 Armed with a Bachelor of Commerce from Memorial University of Newfoundland, Nancy focused on marketing and sales in various industries such as packaged goods, high tech, retail and real estate development.
 As the Chief Executive Officer for Tourism Richmond, Nancy leads BC’s fourth-largest Destination Marketing Organization to promote the city as a year-round destination, she also serves as Chair of the BC Destination Marketing Association and is a member of BC Tourism Emergency Management Committee.